David Kwong: Early life

 Kwong is a native of Rochester, New York, where both of his parents are professors at the University of Rochester.

 Kwong attended Harvard University, where he studied journalism & media in the history department.
 He wrote his honors thesis on the history of oriental magicians and their impersonators.
 He graduated in 2002.

 Career

 Magic

 Kwong was inspired to pursue professional magic after attending a talk by conjurer Ricky Jay at Harvard University.
 After graduation, he moved to Hong Kong for two years, where he performed as a magician at cocktail parties.
 He later moved back to the United States, working in marketing for HBO in New York and later archiving for Ricky Jay in Los Angeles.

 Kwong debuted The Enigmatist at The High Line Hotel in New York City on January 4, 2019.
 Presented by Greg Berlanti and Robbie Rogers, The Enigmatist is an immersive evening of puzzles, cryptology and illusions.
-The Enigmatist planned to make its West Coast debut in May 2020 at the Geffen Playhouse.
+The Enigmatist performed on the West in 2021 at the Geffen Playhouse.